cloudymoma/raycom/readme.md

 make df
 ```

+###### FAQs 常见问题

+1. SSL connection issue

+You may need to change the `esIsIgnoreInsecureSSL` in [`makefile`](https://github.com/cloudymoma/raycom/blob/gcp-lb-log/makefile#L15) here to `true` in case you have a self-signed certificate.

+2. GCP related IAM / permission issues

+Please consult the [Dataflow security and permissions ](https://cloud.google.com/dataflow/docs/concepts/security-and-permissions#security_and_permissions_for_pipelines_on_google_cloud_platform) for details.
+Generally you will need to grant permissions for both dataflow controller & compute engine service accounts for the GCP resources used, i.e. Pubsub, GCS aka Cloud Storage etc.

 ##### Why exclude url contains the *ingest* keyword

 First of all, we could do it when create a the [sink](https://github.com/cloudymoma/raycom/blob/gcp-lb-log/scripts/gcp_setup.sh#L16-L17).
 Or in the Elasticsearch [pipeline](https://github.com/cloudymoma/raycom/blob/gcp-lb-log/scripts/elastic/index-gclb-pipeline.json#L4-L8).
 It's highly recommended to do it at the sink.
 That would be more efficient.
 We only demonstrate how to use that *drop* processor here in the code in case you may need for other purposes.